BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

     this section, the buff is pretty slight here, but it's still more powerful than usual.
 Went a bit overboard with the radius on the grenade; you'll probably get hit by it yourself occasionally.
+- `hardcode_mayhem2_drops.txt` - On release, Mayhem 2.0 broke a lot of world
+  drops, which was fixed in a hotfix a week later.
+This mod fixed them up in the meantime.

 ## Failed Attempts